Dipankar1508/React-Development/Appointment/README.md

 - Feedback form sends data using **Axios**.
 - Feedbacks display below the contact form with pagination controls (Next / Previous).
 - Fully responsive and accessible.

+## 💳 Razorpay Payment Gateway Integration

+The project integrates Razorpay to handle online payments for doctor consultation fees.
+The flow is secure, smooth, and user-friendly.

+- Patients must complete payment before booking an appointment.
+- Razorpay checkout is opened on the frontend using checkout.js.
+- Secure order creation is handled on the backend.
+- Payment confirmation automatically books the selected appointment.

 ---